moosch/identicon/README.md

 To generate docs for the functions included run `mix docs` and open `doc/index.html`

+## Get Started

+Prerequisites are you have to have [Elixir](https://elixir-lang.org/install.html) installed.

+Pull down this repo, cd into `/identicon` and run `mix deps.get`.
+Then run `mix run --no-halt` Open up your browser to [mix run --no-halt](http://localhost:8080) To generate an Identicon go to [http://localhost:8080/moosch](http://localhost:8080/moosch) or whatever string you want to use.

 ## License

 MIT Licensed.
 Use all you like at your own risky fun.
 Go nuts.